Lattice Boltzmann simulations of stochastic thin film dewetting: Thin Film Lattice Boltzmann Model

 depends on the film height and on the particular fluid velocity boundary condition at the substrate surface, parameterised by a slip length $\delta$.
 It can be shown that in the limit of vanishing inertia, negligible gravity and small film thickness, the model defined by Eqs.~(\ref{eq:LBE}-\ref{eq:fric_alpha}) represents a numerical solver for the system of equations

-where $\rho_0$ and $\nu = \mu/\rho_0$ are the fluid density and kinematic viscosity, respectively.
 The left hand side of the second of Eqs.~(\ref{eq:lubr2eq}) can be neglected in the limits considered (small Reynolds number and film thickness).
-Thus, the equation reduces to $u \approx -\frac{h}{\mu\alpha_{\delta}(h)}\partial_x p$ that, plugged into the first of Eqs.~(\ref{eq:lubr2eq}), gives Eq.~(\ref{eq:thin_film}) (with a no-slip mobility Eq.~(\ref{eq:mobility}) if the further limit $\delta \rightarrow 0$ is taken).
+Thus, the equation reduces to $u \approx -\frac{h}{\mu\alpha_{\delta}(h)}\partial_x p$ that, plugged into the first of Eqs.~(\ref{eq:lubr2eq}), gives Eq.~(\ref{eq:thin_film}) (with a no-slip mobility $M(h)=\frac{h^3}{3\mu}$ if the further limit $\delta \rightarrow 0$ is taken).